Norman Osborn: Sin Eater's resurrection and Last Remains

-The "Sinister War" arc reveals just like Peter Parker, after Civil War I, but before him, Norman was also a victim of a devil's deal with Mephisto, and Osborn's descent into villainy is caused by his past deal with the latter at the cost of the original Harry's soul.
-He next starred as the protagonist of Gold Goblin.
+The "Sinister War" arc reveals that Norman was also a victim of a devil's deal with Mephisto, and his descent into villainy is caused by his past deal with the latter at the cost of the original Harry's soul.
+Osborn starred in the series Gold Goblin, where he becomes the eponymous hero while trying to atone for his sins.